The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.md

 ### Create the memory macro design

-Let's create the design.
+Let us create the design.
 The following command will create a directory `design/mem_1r1w/` and one file `config.json` that will be mostly empty.

 ```
 ./flow.tcl -design mem_1r1w -init_design_config -add_to_designs